pupnp/pupnp/README.md

 ## 3. Package Contents
 ---

 The SDK for UPnP Devices contains the following:

+Path/File | Description
 ----------------|-------------------------------------------------------------
 README    	| This file.
 Contains the installation and build instructions.
 LICENSE   	| The licensing terms the SDK is distributed under.